Pink-spotted hawkmoth -- (Agrius cingulata) USGS

 I regularly see them on Prince Edward Island, and they are reported as far south as Florida.

-I never saw one in New Jersey.
-At my home in Montague, P.E.I., Canada, they are quite common.
+is recorded in Tomkins and Tioga.
+At my home in Montague, P.E.I., Canada, they are quite

 This moth is widely distributed and fairly common.

 Along the East Coast, it flies from P.E.I. to Florida.

 WO RL, the Snowberry Clearwing or Bumblebee Moth